TheProfs/.github/profile/README.md

-## Hi there 👋
+## Hi 👋

-You've reached the [Bitpaper][bitpaper] organisation, the collaborative whiteboard used by thousands of tutors worldwide.
+You've reached the [Bitpaper][bitpaper] organisation, the collaborative whiteboard used by 1000's of tutors worldwide.

-Most of the work we do here is in private repositories but we frequently open-source our components; you can find a lot of them pinned in these pages.
-You are free to use them.
+Most of the work we do is in private repositories but we frequently open-source our components; you can find some of them half-finished & pinned in these pages.

 We [deploy daily][ci], structure our systems using the [Microservice Architecture][microservices], glue them together with [rabbits 🐰][mq], adhere to [12-factor][12-factors] principles and more often-than-not, [actually write tests][tdd].
 Most of our code is typed in [ES6][es6], written in a [functional prose][func-programming].

 If you're interested in working with us, drop us an email at admin|at|bitpaper|dot|io

-Best of luck,
+Much love,
 the [Bitpaper Team][bp-team] 🚀

 [bitpaper]: https://bitpaper.io/